Get started with the web client

 - Open the file explorer in your remote session.

 - Copy the file or files you want to download to Remote Desktop Virtual Drive > Downloads.
+There is a file size limit of 255MB.

 - A prompt will ask if you want to download the file or files you selected.
 At this point, you can confirm the download by selecting Confirm or cancel it by selecting Cancel.
 If you don't want to see this prompt every time you download files from the current browser, select the check box labeled Don’t ask me again on this browser before confirming.